Teaching English in an Italian Public School

 - Take your CV and cover letter to the school and deliver it in person to the Head of English.

 - Don’t give up.
-If they don’t accept you the first time, send your cv again and again.
+If they don’t accept you the first time, send your CV again and again.

 - Do something to get yourself noticed.
 Help with school play or English conversation on a voluntary basis.

-Tips on teaching English
+Tips for teaching English to teens

 - Even the most talkative young learners turn non-communicative when they have to speak.